FNCSGR/images/README.md

-Images

-The image galleries for my profiles.

-Test text
+This repository contains the custom galleries I've made for my various characters, in doing so I have far greater personal control over their appearance, features and limits.